Skip to content Skip to navigation

 How is the tax calculated?

-The tax on non-residential surfaces is calculated on the basis of the floor area.
+The tax on non-residential floor space is calculated using the floor area.

-The amount of the tax is, however, limited to 14% of the (indexed) cadastral income of the built building or part of the built building for which the tax is due.
+The tax amount is, however, limited to 14% of the indexed cadastral income of the building or part of the building for which the tax is due.

 BF PRI How Is It Calculated Image